-The number of signatures on the petition must equal or exceed at least three percent of the qualified electors who cast ballots for the office of governor in the last general election in the county, district, or other political subdivision for which he/she is seeking ballot access.
-For the number of signatures needed for a particular state office, call the Office of Secretary of State's Elections Division at (334) 242-7210.
+The number of signatures on the petition must equal or exceed at least three (3) percent of the qualified electors who cast ballots for the office of governor in the last general election in the statewide, county, district, or other political subdivision for which they are seeking ballot access.
+For the number of signatures needed for a particular state office, call the Office of the Secretary of State's Elections Division at (334) 242-7210.
 For the number of signatures needed for a particular county office, call the judge of probate in the county in which the office is located.